guess-who-haiku/guess-who-haiku/README.md

 ### Frontend: React, Redux

-### Markov Chain Algorithm
+### Markov Chain Algorithm for Natural Language Generation (NLG)
-Markov Chains work by generating sentences based on recombination of elements of history of known sentences to generate meaningful sentences.
+Markov Chain Text generation algorithm, transform structured data into natural language by generating sentences based on recombination of elements of history of known sentences to generate seemingly semantically meaningful sentences.

 ### A Progressive Web App
 PWAs allow for features including push notification, home screen icon, full-screen and offline first functionality, providing a native-like experience for the user.